Syllabus of Basic Education

 Confidentiality of Examination Records

 The fact that a candidate has passed a particular examination is considered public knowledge.
-Any further information as to examinations taken by candidates and scores received by candidates is available only to the candidates themselves, to Examination Committee officials if required for committee purposes, and to the CAS Office, unless the candidate requests in writing that such information be provided to someone else.
+Any further information as to examinations taken by candidates and scores received by candidates is available only to the candidates themselves, to CAS Syllabus & Examination Committee officials if required for committee purposes, and to the CAS Office, unless the candidate requests in writing that such information be provided to someone else.
 However, if any action is taken against a candidate as a result of his or her conduct (as described in the section on Examination Discipline), the Casualty Actuarial Society, at its sole discretion, may disclose such information to any other bona fide actuarial organization that has a legitimate interest in such results and/or actions.
 The candidate authorizes and consents to the Society using and disclosing (including, but not limited to, disclosing to the third-party contractors and service-providers of the Society) personally identifiable information about the candidate as necessary and appropriate for the purposes of registering the candidate for the exam, conducting the exam, determining the results of the exam, and communicating with the candidate regarding the results of the exam.

 The CAS generally reviews and makes revisions to the study material on an annual basis.
 Occasionally, a major topic will be added to or deleted from the syllabus.
 A major topic is defined as a series of learning objectives comprising a segment of an examination.
-When a major topic is added, the Syllabus Committee will determine if a transition program is appropriate.
+When a major topic is added, the CAS Syllabus & Examination Committee will determine if a transition program is appropriate.
 A transition program is generally appropriate when candidates are in a position to lose credit for a segment of an examination.